guillemontecinos/intro-to-threejs/03-multiplayer/multiplayer.md

 }
 ```

-The WS standard doesn't natively assign an ID to each socket, but since we need to keep track of which socket corresponds to each client, we must manually assign one.
-The easiest way to do that is having an array of users in the server side and push the new socket to it.
-In this way, the length of the array corresponds to the ID of the following socket that connects, data we push to the `users` array.
+The WS standard doesn't natively assign an ID to each socket, but since we need to keep track of which socket corresponds to each user, we must manually assign one.
+The easiest way to do that is having an array of users on the server side and push the new socket to it.
+In this way, the current length of the array corresponds to the ID of the following socket that connects, data we push to the `users` array.

 ```js
 let users = []